sudehayatoprak/mlp-implementation/README.md

    - Confusion matrix shows good class separation
    - Training curves show healthy convergence

-## 🤝 Contributing

-This is an educational project for CENG403.
-If you find any issues or have suggestions:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-## 📄 License

-This project is part of academic coursework and is intended for educational purposes.

-## 👨‍🎓 Author

-**CENG403 Student**
-Course: CENG403 - Spring 2025
-Institution: [Your University]

----

 *This implementation demonstrates both theoretical understanding of neural networks and practical deep learning skills using modern frameworks.*